-The value of marketing.
+The value of marketing

-Equally, some sales may appear to happen by themselves, especially with a long-term established product (think; chocolate) but, without marketing activity in place to start the process and to keep the product in the minds of potential customers, sales are scarcer and less reliable.
+Equally, some sales may appear to happen by themselves, especially with a long-term established product (think: chocolate).
+But without marketing activity in place to start the process and to keep the product in the minds of potential customers, sales are scarcer and less reliable.

 Loyalty towards everything from local shops to big-name brands has all but disappeared.
-There are a couple of reasons for this; humans are notoriously forgetful and lazy, and the impact of 21st Century consumerism where everything is available all the time, from whoever offers the best value and can deliver it to us the quickest.
+There are a couple of reasons for this: humans are notoriously forgetful and lazy, and the impact of 21st Century consumerism, where everything is available all the time from whoever offers the best value and can deliver it to us the quickest.

-To help clarify the fundamental differences between Sales and Marketing, the table below separates the functions within each discipline:
+To help clarify the fundamental differences between sales and marketing, the table below separates the functions within each discipline:

 |Definition||A sale is a transaction between two parties where, in exchange for money (usually), products or services are transferred from the seller to the buyer.||Marketing is the implementation of a controlled, predetermined set of actions designed to create awareness that engages potential buyers and encourages them to buy.

 |Approach||Ensure there is sufficient demand for the available products or services.||Understand the future needs of both the buyer and the seller, and create a diverse strategy to meet those needs in order to build long-term relationships that will aid future sales.|